by Ben Hunt and Karin Lindquist

 Risk of Nutrient Deficiencies

-There are risks to a person’s mental health in any fundamentalist group, but for vegans this is compounded by the fact that following a totally plant-based diet carries significant risks for the brain and nervous system due to its being naturally deficient in several essential nutrients: Vitamins A, B-2, B-3, B-6, B-12, D3, and K-2, cholesterol, iodine, heme-iron, zinc, DHA, and EPA.
+There are risks to a person’s mental health in any fundamentalist group, but for vegans this is compounded by the fact that following a totally plant-based diet carries significant risks for the brain and nervous system due to its being naturally deficient in several essential nutrients: Vitamins A, B-2, B-3, B-6, B-12, D3, and K-2, cholesterol, iodine, heme-iron, zinc, and the fatty acids DHA and EPA.

 Without very careful dietary management (which will certainly include supplements), this will already put an individual at a disadvantage when it comes to thinking clearly.
 (More info here.)